AvihaiZiv/AutoReannouce-deluge/README.md

 # AutoReannouce-deluge
 This script is used to automatically re-announce a torrent to its tracker in case the tracker status is not "Announce OK".

-## Usage
+## Installation
 1. Install the Execute plugin: Go to Deluge preferences, then to Plugins, and search for "Execute".
 Click on the Install button next to the Execute plugin to install it.
 2. Make sure the script is executable (chmod +x autoreannounce).
 3. Add the script to Deluge: In the Deluge preferences, go to the Execute tab.
 Click on the Add button to add a new event handler.
-Choose the event that you want to trigger the script (e.g., "Torrent Complete").
+Choose the event that you want to trigger the script, in this case it should be "Torrent Added", set the path to the script and save the settings.
+4. Restart Deluge, make sure that after deluge reloads, the "Execute" plugin is still active. if not re-enable it again.

 ## Configuration